stackhpc/ansible-role-libvirt-vm/README.md

         - `network`: Name of the network to which an interface should be attached.
 Must be specified if and only if the interface `type` is `network`.
+        - `mac`: "Hardware" address of the virtual instance, if absent one is created
         - `source`: A dict defining the host interface to which this VM interface should be attached.
 Must be specified if and only if the interface `type` is `direct`.
 Includes the following attributes: